How was the Civil Engineering program at Wentworth Institute of Technology?

 Where do you see yourself in 5 years?

 In five years, I see myself with my Masters in Civil Engineering focused in Structural Engineering degree and working as a Structural Engineer.
 I’d like to be working in an area that places a legitimate emphasis on sustainable and socially conscious design.
 At this point, I will also be studying for my Professional Engineering Exam.

 If you are a student or professional in the “Science, Technology, Engineering, Arts, and Mathematics” field and you want to tell us your story email [email protected] or tweet @steamboston and let’s talk.

 We help students & professionals in the Greater Boston area with career exploration and career advice, check us out at steamboston.com

-STEAM Boston is a digital media company that inspires and empowers students & professionals in the "Science, Technology, Engineering, Arts, and Mathematics" field by providing career advice and stories.
+STEAM Boston help students and professionals in the Greater Boston area explore their career path and passions in the STEAM “Science, Technology, Engineering, Arts, and Mathematics” field by providing career-focused content.